grafana/k6-docs/src/data/markdown/docs/01 guides/06 Misc/03 Fine tuning OS.md

 **Limit types**

-There are two types of resource limits in Unix systems:
+Unix systems have two types of resource limits:

 - hard limits: these are the absolute maximum allowed for each user, and can only be configured by the root user.
 - soft limits: these can be configured by each user, but cannot be above the hard limit setting.